-In California, as in every other state, employees who are temporarily out of work through no fault of their own may qualify to collect unemployment benefits.
+In New Jersey, as in every other state, employees who are temporarily out of work through no fault of their own may qualify to collect unemployment benefits.

-In order to qualify for unemployment benefits, you must meet the following eligibility requirements:
+In order to claim unemployment in NJ, you must meet the following eligibility requirements:

 - Be totally or partially unemployed.